Monica Gruber PhD

-Meghan Cooling has a PhD in ecology focussing on population declines of yellow crazy ants.
+Meghan Cooling's PhD work studied population declines of yellow crazy ants.
 She has worked on ecological field surveys in Hawaii, Canada and Australia.
 Meghan plays a major role in the on-going development of the Pacific Invasive Ant Toolkit.
-She has also assisted with ant management work in Tokelau.
+She has also assisted with ant control work in Tokelau.

 Evan Brenton-Rule is a PhD student at Victoria University.
 Evan's research focuses on invasive species, biosecurity and law.
-He is assisting with workshops and ant management work in Tuvalu and Tokelau, and contributing to the Pacific Invasive Ant Toolkit.
+He has assisted with workshops and ant control work in Tuvalu and Tokelau, and contributed to the Pacific Invasive Ant Toolkit.

 Allan Burne contributed to the Pacific Invasive Ant Toolkit and held a key role in leading capacity-building workshops and ant management programmes in Kiribati and Tokelau.
 Allan has now returned to the Ministry of Primary Industries as an advisor on emerging risks to New Zealand biosecurity.

 We believe strongly in knowledge and opportunity sharing.
 We encourage student volunteers to contact Monica if you are interested in opportunities to help improve capacity in the Pacific.

 Jess Russell BSc (Hons)

 Allan Burne PhD